-- a.
-Students enrolled in high school courses with mutually agreed upon competencies between the high school and NICC program faculty and dean may receive articulated credit for NICC non-transfer level career and technical courses. - Students must attend NICC within 15 months of high school graduation to be eligible for articulated credit. - Articulated credit is entered on the NICC transcript after the student has accumulated 12 NICC credits post-high school.

-- d.
-Articulated courses are recorded on the student's transcript without a grade and are not included in the calculation of the student's credit grade point average (GPA). - There is no fee to award credit for articulated coursework.
-For further information, refer to www.nicc.edu/transfer.
+- Students enrolled in high school courses with mutually agreed upon competencies between the high school and NICC program faculty and dean may receive articulated credit for NICC non-transfer level career and technical courses. - Students must attend NICC within 15 months of high school graduation to be eligible for articulated credit. - c.
+Articulated credit is entered on the NICC transcript after the student has accumulated 12 NICC credits post-high school. - d.
+Articulated courses are recorded on the student's transcript without a grade and are not included in the calculation of the student's credit grade point average (GPA). - e.
+There is no fee to award credit for articulated coursework.